 HSBC (High Street Bar Company) on Ventnor High Street has huge screens for watching the football – one in the downstairs bar, one in the balcony bar upstairs and one in a small viewing room in the basement.
 They also have a great sound system and they’re going big on the World Cup, so you’ll be in good company.
 On warm evenings they may fire up the barbecue on the decking outside and you’ll be able to build your own burger and order other BBQ fayre and they also major in building your own pizza from a selection of toppings.
 Football Heaven.

-In Yarmouth the King’s Head has a 45” screen on the wall in one corner of the bar, the Bugle have a 42” screen in one of their main bar rooms and the Wheatsheaf has a 40” screen at one end of the huge bar area.
-So you can still see the matches in Yarmouth in nice atmospheric traditional pubs, but not on a huge screen.
+In Yarmouth the King’s Head has a 45” screen on the wall in one corner of the bar and the Bugle Inn have a 42” screen in one of their main bar rooms.
+So, you can still see the matches in Yarmouth in nice atmospheric traditional pubs, but not on a huge screen.

-The Hogshead on Newport High Street has “biggest screen in town” and is showing all of the World Cup matches.
-They even have a beer deal that you can download from the Matchpint app if you go to the app store on your ios device.
-Plus they have a range of exclusive packages and treats, including reserved priority seating, and bookable beer towers!?
+The Hogshead on Newport High Street has “biggest screen in town” and is showing all the World Cup matches.
+They even have a beer deal that you can download from the Matchpint app if you go to the app store on your iOS device.
+Plus, they have a range of exclusive packages and treats, including reserved priority seating, and bookable beer towers!
 This is a traditionally styled modern pub with a huge clientele, so make sure to book your seats in advance if you want the option of sitting down – although everyone’s going to be on their feet cheering aren’t they?